Information

 Club sessions are:

-Advanced and club members – Thursday evenings from 6.00 pm.
+Seniors – Tuesday and Thursday evenings from 6:00 pm.

 There are some Saturday and Sunday outings, this is dependent on tide and weather conditions.